ENCCS/gpu-programming/content/2-gpu-ecosystem.rst

 This allows to hide the memory operations: while some threads wait, others can compute.

-A very important featur of  the accelerators  is their scalability.
+A very important feature of  the accelerators  is their scalability.
 Computational cores on accelerators are usually grouped into multiprocessors.
 The multiprocessors share the data and logical elements.
 This allows to achieve a very high density of compute elements on a GPU.
-This also allows for better scaling: more multiprocessors means more raw performance and this is very easy to achieve with more transistors available.
+This also allows the scaling: more multiprocessors means more raw performance and this is very easy to achieve with more transistors available.

 How do GPUs differ from CPUs?